ChrisKula/SeAMKTimeTableReader/README.md

 Simple script to filter SeAMK time tables with only courses you have

-This script allows you to easily download mangas from mangafox.me.
-You can also download a specific volume or a specific chapter.

 This script allows you to filter SeAMK time tables and create a simple pdf file with your courses ordered by day.

 In order to use this script, you must have at least <b>Java Runtime Environment 1.5</b> installed on your computer.<br/>